| The following is the complete

 starting to surface elsewhere might be because American ferret environments

+are becoming more common?
 The trouble is, if this is true, (and at best it

 is only a working hypothesis), what are the environmental triggers?